 Many people feel anxious about visiting the dentist – or avoid it completely – because they worry about experiencing pain and discomfort.
-Fortunately, dental sedation can make it a less daunting experience.
+Fortunately, dental sedation services can make it a less daunting experience.
 Sedation dentistry has become quite common over the past few years, and the various styles of dental sedation available today have made it easier for people to overcome their dental anxiety and get their dental problems fixed.

 But what exactly is dental sedation?
 How does a dentist administer it?
 And what are the associated costs?
 Keep reading to find out